alexanderbird/patterns-for-cryptic-errors/data/mined-data/references-to-mysteries-in-c-sharp-repos.md

 ## Repository: c-sharp/aspnetboilerplate
 ## Repository: c-sharp/Nancy
 ### Commit: 19dd28ea146a54459686134bd3001ffa5f45cbcb
-Added the changes that were mysteriously lost during the merge.
+Added the changes that were **myster**iously lost during the merge.
 -----------------------------------------------------
 ## Repository: c-sharp/coreclr
 ### Commit: 227afb9da20a66791426e779959f86bed80f166a
 Fix problem with virtual memory commit in OOM scenario on Linux (#5609)

-    A stress tests have uncovered a mysterious issue with virtual memory committing on Linux.
+    A stress tests have uncovered a **myster**ious issue with virtual memory committing on Linux.
 During some stress tests, all of a sudden, segments of GC heap got unmapped or virtual allocator has reserved a block of memory twice.
     It turned out that the issue was caused by a strange behavior of mmap in the OOM case.